-57 Conditions for the resignation of members are detailed in the Statutes.

-- 1.1.7.
-Suspension of members - Conditions for the suspension of members are detailed in the Statutes. - The Executive Committee has a right to propose the suspension of a member organisation to the General Assembly in the following cases (not limited to): - no update or other contact is made between a member and the FYEG Executive Committee between two General Assemblies, - the member organisation doesn't fulfil one or more of the membership criteria,

-• the member organisation didn't pay their membership fee,

-- major changes that happened in the member organisation, which need to be investigated by the EC. - The suspension of a member is pronounced by the General Assembly by a two-thirds majority, in line with the Status. - The suspension of a member means that the organisation loses its voting rights.
-When a member is suspended, the Executive Committee: - 1. informs the member organisation about the suspension via an e-mail and explain the consequences - 74 2. makes all reasonable efforts to enable the member to regain its full 75 membership - 3. creates a report on this process and presents it at the following GeneralAssembly. - 78 1.1.8.
-Exclusion of members - Conditions for the exclusion of members are detailed in the Statutes.
+- 46 1.1.6.
+Resignation of members - Conditions for the resignation of members are detailed in the Statutes. - 48 1.1.7.
+Suspension of members - Conditions for the suspension of members are detailed in the Statutes. - The Executive Committee has a right to propose the suspension of a member - organisation to the General Assembly in the following cases (not limited to): - no update or other contact is made between a member and the FYEG Executive - Committee between two General Assemblies, - the member organisation doesn't fulfil one or more of the membership criteria, - the member organisation didn't pay their membership fee, - major changes that happened in the member organisation, which need to be - investigated by the EC. - The suspension of a member means that the organisation loses its voting rights. - 59 When a member is suspended, the Executive Committee: - 1. informs the member organisation about the suspension via an e-mail and - explain the consequences - 62 2. makes all reasonable efforts to enable the member to regain its full - 63 membership - 3. creates a report on this process and presents it at the following General - 65 Assembly. - 1.1.8.
+Exclusion of members - 67 Conditions for the exclusion of members are detailed in the Statutes. - The exclusion of an MO means that this organisation is not listed as a member - organisation anymore and hence loses all of its rights within FYEG.
+Following an - exclusion, an organisation that wishes to rejoin FYEG is expected to follow the - entire membership procedure, as a new organisation would.

-The Executive Committee has a right to propose the exclusion of a member organisation to the General Assembly.
-The exclusion of a member is pronounced by the General Assembly by a two-thirds majority.
-As detailed in the Status, the exclusion of a member is only valid if the following conditions have been met:

-- the proposal for exclusion is explicitly indicated in the convocation of the General Assembly, - the member in question was heard if they so wished, - the assembly brings together at least two-thirds of the full members, whether they are present or represented.

-The exclusion of an MO means that this organisation is not listed as a member organisation anymore and hence loses all of its rights within FYEG.
-Following an exclusion, an organisation that wishes to rejoin FYEG is expected to follow the entire membership procedure, as a new organisation would.
-93 The rejoining organisation is required to inform GA about changes that happened 94 in their organisation since leaving FYEG and explanation of their decision about 95 rejoining.

-96 1.1.9.
-Suspension and exclusion in case of non-payment of 97 membership fee

-98 A full member organisation that is present at the General Assembly and that has 99 not paid the membership fee can not vote.

-In case a member organisation is not present at the General Assembly and has not paid the membership fee, the Presidency will be notified and the matter will be noted in the minutes of the General Assembly.

-If a member organisation has not paid the membership fee for two consecutive years, the General Assembly will vote on a suspension.

-If a member organisation has not paid the membership fee for three consecutive years, the General Assembly will vote on an exclusion.

-107 1.1.10.
-Membership fee

-FYEG has an annual membership fee.
-The ceiling is stated in the Statutes.

-Each full member organisation shall pay an annual membership fee to FYEG.
-This membership fee shall correspond to 1 % of the total incomes of their previous year's realised budget with a minimum of 50 EUR for the EU and European Economic Area (Iceland, Liechtenstein and Norway) and Switzerland and the United Kingdom, and 25 EUR for all other European countries.

-By way of derogation to the previous paragraph, the General Assembly may decide, in duly justified cases, to lower the amount of the membership fee that a Member Organisation shall pay, following a recommendation of the Executive Committee.
-Requests for lowering the Membership fee shall be sent by a Member Organisation to the Executive Committee at the latest 2 weeks before the GA.

-Each full MO shall pay their membership fee for the running year on the first evening of the GA at the latest, if it has not already been transferred earlier.

-Full MOs are requested to provide their annual budget statement for the previous year at the latest.
-A document listing the amount of the membership fee paid by each MO and the way it has been calculated must be annexed to the financial report of the year in question.

-125 1.1.11.
-Membership reviews

-The Executive Committee presents a review of the FYEG Member Organisations as part of the Executive Committee Report.
-The review can include the following information:

-129 Overview of the region and its meetings and activities,

-130 The Member Organisations' engagement with FYEG activities during the year,
+- 72 The rejoining organisation is required to inform GA about changes that happened - in their organisation since leaving FYEG and explanation of their decision about - 74 rejoining. - 1.1.9.
+Suspension and exclusion in case of non-payment of - 76 membership fee - 77 The suspension and exclusion of member organisation in case of non-payment of - membership fee is further detailed in the Statutes. - 79 1.1.10.
+Membership fee - 80 FYEG has an annual membership fee.
+The ceiling is stated in the Statutes. - Each full member organisation shall pay an annual membership fee to FYEG.
+This - membership fee shall correspond to 1 % of the total incomes of their previous - year's realised budget with a minimum of 50 EUR for the EU and European Economic - Area (Iceland, Liechtenstein and Norway) and Switzerland and the United Kingdom, - and 25 EUR for all other European countries. - By way of derogation to the previous paragraph, the General Assembly may decide, - in duly justified cases, to lower the amount of the membership fee that a Member - Organisation shall pay, following a recommendation of the Executive Committee. - 89 Requests for lowering the Membership fee shall be sent by a Member Organisation - to the Executive Committee at the latest 2 weeks before the GA. - Each full MO shall pay their membership fee for the running year on the first - evening of the GA at the latest, if it has not already been transferred earlier. - Full MOs are requested to provide their annual budget statement for the previous - year at the latest.
+A document listing the amount of the membership fee paid by - each MO and the way it has been calculated must be annexed to the financial - 96 report of the year in question. - 97 1.1.11.
+Membership reviews - The Executive Committee presents a review of the FYEG Member Organisations as - part of the Executive Committee Report.
+The review can include the following - information: - 101 Overview of the region and its meetings and activities, - The Member Organisations' engagement with FYEG activities during the year,